Time running out to claim Missouri gas tax refund - NewsBreak

 There is a way for Missourians to get some of that money back, but it’s going to take some effort.

-Gather any gas receipts from stops at Missouri gas stations between October 2021 and June 2022.KC Police: Social media claims of serial killer are untrue
+Gather any gas receipts from stops at Missouri gas stations between October 2021 and June 2022.Why most people with drug possession charges don’t see jail time

 Drivers are also required to complete the 4923-H form available on the Missouri Department of Revenue’s website.
 You will need the following information to complete the form: